chipolina/My-test-framework/README.md

    - Click "Save" to save your Pipeline configuration changes.

 5. **Build Job:**
    - Build the Jenkins job by clicking on "Build with Parameters".
-Choose the desired values for 'browser' and 'network' parameters.
+Choose the desired values for 'browser' and 'network' parameters 'chrome' and 'host'

+6. **Report:**
+   - After the build is done you can open attached allure report.